Tag Archives: education and cultural services

 (Continued from AC362) Duncan Grant of Ruaig and Alasdair Sinclair of Brock talk to Dr John Holliday in November 2004 in An Iodhlann about Ruaig school in the 1930s and crofters in Ruaig.

-Colour photograph of Annie MacKinnon and pupils from P6/7 outside the pier store in 1994-5.
+Colour photograph of Nancy MacKechnie with the school bus and pupils in 1994-5.